DiyMediaServer

 /media/storage 192.168.1.100(rw,sync,all_squash,anonuid=1000,anongid=1000)

-With all_squash, everyone gets mapped to the anonymous user you specify.
-This is like having a shared account where nobody can tell who did what.
+With all_squash, every user gets mapped to the anonymous user you specify.
+It’s like a shared account where nobody can tell who did what.

 Tip: Use this for: Public drop folders, backup destinations, or anywhere you want maximum simplicity and security.